 Juneteenth is a day of reflection, a day of renewal, a pride-filled day.
 It is a moment to appreciate the African American experience.
 It is inclusive of all races, ethnicities and nationalities.
 Juneteenth serves as a reference point from which to measure and appreciate the progress and contributions made by African Americans to our society.
-The Juneteenth Celebration, now in its ninth year, grows larger every year.
-During the celebration, there are several opportunities to experience art and art performance though exhibitions, artisans, family art activities, music, dance and more.
+The Juneteenth Celebration, now in its tenth year, grows larger every year.
+During the celebration, there are several opportunities to experience art and art performance though exhibitions, artisans, family art activities, music and more.
 To learn more about the history of Juneteenth, click here.

 The voice of D.C. jazz singer Alison Crockett (Capitolbop.com) is soul dripping with generous helpings of jazz, gospel and blues.
 Taking the baton from divas of the present and past such as Rachelle Farrelle, Erykah Badu, Jill Scott, Donna Summer, Elis Regina, and Sarah Vaughn she forges a uniquely personal and singular musical vision.
 Michael West of “Citypaper” states about her 2018 album “Obrigada, focusing on Brazilian music,” “It’s easier to catch lightning in a bottle than to catch D.C. singer Alison Crockett’s riveting, forceful command of the stage on a record.
 But Obrigada comes remarkably close…” Crockett has weaved a refreshing sound love of jazz, bossa nova, and soul that continues to highlight her fearlessness as a musical traveler boldly projecting her inimitable voice into the sonic future.